Workplace adaptability skills: 6 to build at work today

 2. Learn to embrace change

-You’ve heard it before but we’ll say it again—you will always need to face change.
-Or, in the words of the ancient Greek philosopher Heraclitus, “Change is the only constant in life.”
-You can avoid and deny it, but it’s not going to make it go away.
+You've heard it before, but we'll say it again: you will always need to face change.
+Or, in the words of the ancient Greek philosopher Heraclitus, "Change is the only constant in life."

 Example: Your team just got restructured.
-This is your third time having to adjust to new team members and responsibilities, and now you’re expected to learn new skills and adjust your work life all over again.
+Navigating this type of change management process for the third time means adjusting to new team members and responsibilities, and learning new skills all over again.

 Instead of feeling frustrated, try appreciating the benefits of this change.
-Maybe you’re better positioned to move into leadership roles.
-Or maybe it’s an opportunity to expand your network within your new team.
-As you learn to embrace changes, both large and small, you’re actively building the muscle to be more adaptable whenever new challenges arise.
+Maybe you're better positioned to move into leadership roles, or it's an opportunity to expand your network.
+As you learn to embrace changes, both large and small, you're actively building the muscle to be more adaptable.

 3. Keep an open mind